From Ballotpedia - Reading time: 11 min

 Do you have questions about your elections?
 Looking for information about your local election official?
 Click here to use U.S. Vote Foundation’s election official lookup tool.

-To register to vote in South Dakota, an applicant must be a citizen of the United States, a resident of South Dakota, and at least 18 years old by the day of the next election.[1]
+To register to vote in South Dakota, an applicant must be a citizen of the United States, a resident of South Dakota, at least 18 years old by the day of the next election, not currently serving a sentence for a felony conviction, and not be judged mentally incompetent by a court of law.[1]

 The deadline to register to vote is 15 days before the next election.
 To register, an applicant may submit a voter registration form to the county auditor.
-Prospective voters can also register in person at the county auditor's office, driver's license stations, certain public assistance agencies, or military recruitment offices.[1]
+Prospective voters can also register in person at the county auditor's office, city finance offices, driver's license stations, Department of Human Services offices, certain public assistance agencies, or military recruitment offices.[1]

-In South Dakota, all polls are open from 7 a.m. to 7 p.m.
-If the polls close while you are still in line, you will be permitted to vote.
-South Dakota is divided between Central and Mountain time zones.[2]
+In South Dakota, all polls are open from 7 a.m. to 7 p.m. local time.
+South Dakota is divided between Central and Mountain time zones.
+Anyone in line when the polls close must be allowed to vote.[2]

 South Dakota requires voters to present photo identification while voting.[3]